aprameyak/CohereCatalog/README.md

 ## About

-**Cohere Caatalog** is a Python-based data analysis and content generation tool that leverages catalog data to help gardeners make informed planting decisions.
+**Cohere Catalog** is a Python-based data analysis and content generation tool that leverages catalog data to help gardeners make informed planting decisions.
 By analyzing a CSV catalog and using Cohere's language model, the application generates a curated HTML table listing five things to plant in Carpinteria, CA, complete with product names, catalog IDs, and planting instructions.

 ## Features